awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 # Managing access to your AWS KMS resources<a name="control-access-overview"></a>

-Every AWS resource belongs to an AWS account, and permissions to create or access the resources are defined in permissions policies in that account\.
+Every AWS resource belongs to an AWS account\.
+Permissions to create or access the resources are defined in permissions policies in that account\.
 An account administrator can attach permissions policies to IAM identities \(that is, users, groups, and roles\), and some services \(including AWS KMS\) also support attaching permissions policies to other kinds of resources\.

 **Note**
 An *account administrator* \(or administrator user\) is a user with administrator permissions\.
 For more information, see [Creating an Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.